 Figure 7 illustrates the System Monitor register file interface.
-All registers in the register file interface are accessible through the DRP or JTAG TAP.
+All registers in the register file interface are accessible through the DRP.
+The DRP can be accessed via a fabric port or the JTAG TAP.
+Access is governed by an arbitrator (see DRP Arbitration, page 24).
 The DRP allows the user to access up to 128 16-bit registers (DADDR[6:0] = 00h to 7Fh) from the FPGA logic.
-The first 64 access locations (DADDR[6:0] = 00h to 3Fh) are read-only and contain the status registers (see "Status Registers").
-The Control registers are located at addresses 40h to 7Fh (see "Control Registers," page 21) and are readable or writable via the DRP.
-The DRP timing is shown in Figure 15, page 41.
-For a detailed description of the DRP timing please refer to the Virtex-5 FPGA Configuration Guide.
-For more information on the JTAG DRP interface, see "DRP JTAG Interface," page 25.
+The first 64 access locations (DADDR[6:0] = 00h to 3Fh) are read-only and contain the status registers (see Status Registers).
+The Control registers are located at addresses 40h to 7Fh (see Control Registers, page 17) and are readable or writable via the DRP.
+The DRP timing is shown in Figure 16, page 38.
+For a detailed description of the DRP timing please refer to the Virtex-6 FPGA Configuration Guide.
+For more information on the JTAG DRP interface, see DRP JTAG Interface, page 21.